dorjeduck/spotit/README.md

 - **Real-time Gesture Recognition:** Detects various hand gestures using MediaPipe.
 - **Blink Detection:** Detects eye blinks by calculating the Eye Aspect Ratios (EAR) and blendshape scores.
+- **Face and Hand Landmark Visualization:** Displays the face and hand landmarks and mesh as recognized by MediaPipe.

 ![SpotIT](imgs/demo.png)